-The accounting policies set out below have been applied consistently to all periods presented in these consolidated financial statements, except for the changes in accounting policies as explained below.
+The accounting policies set out below have been applied consistently to all periods presented in the consolidated financial statements, except for the changes in accounting policies as explained below.

-Adoption of New and Amended Standards and Interpretation
+Adoption of New and Amended Standards and Interpretations

-The Group has adopted the following new standards, amendments to standards and interpretations starting January 1, 2019 and accordingly, changed its accounting policies.
-Except as otherwise indicated, the adoption did not have any significant impact on the Group's consolidated financial statements.
+The Group has adopted the following new and amended standards and interpretations effective January 1, 2020 and accordingly, changed its accounting policies.
+Except as otherwise indicated, the adoption of the amended standards and framework did not have a material effect on the consolidated financial statements.